-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES appropriations bills; to weekly meetings with budget, legislative affairs, and legislative counsel staff; to informal emphasis on offices' establishing a strong working relationship.
 Educational outreach on the part of both agencies and Congress, by further developing expertise on both sides and by cultivating professional working relationships, has the potential to enhance the provision of technical assistance over time.
+In-person educational efforts may include briefings of Members and their staff on an agency's statutory and regulatory scheme as well as its programs and initiatives, face-to-face meetings with legislative counsel and Congressional staff, and training in statutory drafting for both Congressional staff and agency legislative counsel attorneys.

+The following recommendations derive from the best practices that certain agencies have developed to navigate these challenges and focus on both external practices that may strengthen agencies' relationship with Congress in the legislative process and internal agency practices to improve the technical drafting assistance process and external practices that may strengthen agencies' relationship with Congress in the legislative process.

+RECOMMENDATION

-In-person educational efforts may include Hill briefings on an agency's statutory and regulatory scheme as well as its programs and initiatives, face-to-face meetings with legislative counsel and Congressional staff, and training in statutory drafting for both Congressional staff and agency legislative counsel attorneys.
-The following recommendations derive from the best practices that certain agencies have developed to navigate these challenges and focus both on internal agency practices to improve the technical drafting assistance process and external practices that may strengthen agencies' relationship with Congress in the legislative process.
-RECOMMENDATION Congress-Agency Relationship in the Legislative Process - 1.
-Congressional committees that have a relationship with particular agencies (including exercising oversight authority over particular agencies) should reach out to agencies for technical assistance early in the legislative drafting process. - 2.
-Federal agencies should provide Congress with technical drafting assistance when asked.
-Agencies should recognize that they need not expend the same amount of time and resources on each and every request. - 3.
-To improve the quality of proposed legislation and strengthen their relations, agencies and Congress should be actively engaged in education efforts, including in-person
+Congress-Agency Relationship in the Legislative Process

+- 1. Congressional committees and individual Members should aim to reach out to agencies for technical assistance early in the legislative drafting process. - 2.
+Federal agencies should endeavor to provide Congress with technical drafting assistance when asked.
+A specific Administration directive or policy may make the provision of technical assistance inappropriate in some instances.
+Agencies should recognize that they need not expend the same amount of time and resources on each request. - 3.
+To improve the quality of proposed legislation and strengthen their relations with Congress, agencies should be actively engaged in educational efforts, including in-person briefings and interactions, to educate Congressional staff about the agencies' respective statutory and regulatory frameworks and agency technical drafting expertise.

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES briefings and interactions on the Hill to educate Congressional staff about the agencies' respective statutory and regulatory frameworks.
-Such outreach should also emphasize the agencies' expertise in providing technical assistance in legislative drafting.
-Agency Technical Drafting Assistance - 4.
-To improve intra-agency coordination and processing of Congressional requests for drafting assistance, agencies should consider memorializing their agency-specific procedures for responding to technical assistance requests. - 5.
+Agency Technical Drafting Assistance

+- 4. To improve intra-agency coordination and processing of Congressional requests for drafting assistance, agencies should consider memorializing their agency-specific procedures for responding to technical assistance requests.
+These procedures should provide that requests for technical assistance be referred to the agency's office with responsibility for legislative affairs. - 5.
 Similarly, agencies should consider ways to better identify and involve the appropriate agency experts-in particular, the relevant agency policy and program personnel in addition to the legislative drafting experts-in the technical drafting assistance process.
-These efforts may involve, for example, creating a directory of appropriate agency contacts and establishing internal agency distribution lists for technical drafting assistance requests. - 6.
-When feasible and appropriate, agencies should provide the congressional requester with a redline draft showing how the bill would modify existing law (known as a Ramseyer/Cordon draft) as part of the technical assistance response. - 7.
-Agencies should maintain the distinct roles of, and strong working relationships between, their legislative affairs personnel and their legislative counsel. - 8.
-To ensure agencies leverage their technical drafting expertise, agencies should strive to ensure that the budget office and legislative counsel communicate so that legislative counsel will be able to provide appropriate advice on technical drafting of substantive provisions in appropriations legislation.
+These efforts may involve, for example, establishing an internal agency distribution list for technical drafting assistance requests and maintaining an internal list of appropriate agency policy and program contacts. - 6.
+When feasible and appropriate, agencies should provide the Congressional requester with a redline draft showing how the bill would modify existing law (known as a Ramseyer/Cordon draft) as part of the technical assistance response. - 7.
+Agencies should maintain the distinct roles of, and strong working relationships among, their legislative affairs personnel, policy and program experts, and legislative counsel. - 8.
+Agencies also should strive to ensure that the budget office and legislative counsel communicate so that legislative counsel will be able to provide appropriate advice on technical drafting of substantive provisions in appropriations legislation.